 The Francis Marion University Planetarium opened its doors in 1978.
+Our first public show program was presented on January 29, 1978.
 At its heart was a Spitz System 512 Projector and could project a total of 2,354 stars, as well as several prominent galaxies and star clusters on a 33 foot dome.
 In 2000, with the passing of its first director, Mr. Ed Dooley, the planetarium was officially named, Dooley Planetarium.
 You can learn more about Mr. Dooley by visiting our section devoted to him.
 The planetarium underwent a major upgrade to the fully digital planetarium system called Digistar 5 from Evans & Sutherland in 2014.

 What is a Planetarium?